Canada's conserved areas

 Manitoba | 80 | 0 | 80 |

 Note: Area conserved includes area protected as well as other effective area-based conservation measures.
-Data are current as of December 31, 2022.
+The totals may not add up due to rounding.
+Data are current as of December 31, 2024.

 Conserved areas, by ecological area

-The database does not contain information on ecological areas.
+CPCAD does not contain information on ecological areas.
 To generate an estimate of conserved area within each ecozone and ecoregion, a geospatial analysis was conducted.
 However, national ecozone and ecoregion boundaries are more generalized than local conserved areas boundaries, and this has the potential to affect estimates in coastal areas.
-To avoid this problem, marine conserved area polygons that mapped outside a marine ecozone were assigned to the nearest marine ecozone.
+To avoid this problem, marine conserved area that mapped outside a marine ecozone were assigned to the nearest marine ecozone.
 Similarly, terrestrial conserved areas that mapped outside a terrestrial ecozone were assigned to the nearest terrestrial ecozone.
-The steps followed were:

-To be consistent with the projection used in the database, the ecozone layer was re-projected to Albers Equal Area Conic.
+To be consistent with the projection used in CPCAD, the ecozone layer was re-projected to Albers Equal Area Conic.
 The total area of each ecozone was then calculated from its geospatial boundaries.
 The Newfoundland-Labrador Shelves ecozone area was corrected for the territorial area of St Pierre and Miquelon.
-The total area conserved per ecozone was divided by the total area of the ecozone in order to generate a percentage.

 Recent changes